WRLC Handbook

 Employees are first identified by whether they are full-time or part-time.
 A full-time employee has a regularly scheduled work week of 35 hours per week.

 A part-time employee is scheduled to work less than 35 hours per week.
-Part-time employees are eligible to receive a pro-rated portion of vacation and sick leave hours based on the number of hours worked and are eligible for Training and Development opportunities.
-Part-time employees are not eligible for other WRLC benefits.
+Part-time employees are eligible to receive a prorated portion of vacation and sick leave hours based on the number of hours worked and are eligible for Training and Development opportunities.
+Part-time employees who work less than 30 hours per week are not eligible for other WRLC benefits.

 Regular and Temporary